How Much Does Landscaping Cost in Dallas, TX?

 How much does landscaping cost in Dallas, TX?

 The average cost of landscaping in Dallas, TX is $1,880.
-However, costs can range from $250 to $10,620 depending on the scope of the project.
+However, costs can range from $250 to $10,620 depending on the scope and complexity of the project.
 According to the Bureau of Labor Statistics, the hourly rate for landscaping in Dallas is $16.77 per hour.
 This rate can help estimate costs for smaller projects or hourly-based services.

 Why is landscaping less expensive in Dallas than the national average?